Ionization Energy (IE)

 Ionization energy decreases as we move down a group.

-As the principle quantum number (n) increases (by moving down a group), the distance of the outermost electron from the nucleus becomes larger, its attraction to the nucleus decreases, it becomes easier to remove an electron from the outermost orbitals.
+As the principle quantum number (n) increases (by moving down a group), the distance of the outermost electron from the nucleus becomes larger, its attraction to the nucleus decreases, it becomes easier to remove an electron from the outermost orbital.
 (The rule of n) ie-decreases

 ionization-energy